Our programs, for which accrediting is available, are fully accredited.

 Reaccreditation Information

-In 2018, the School of Interior Architecture earned a six-year accreditation from CIDA.
-Reaccreditation is scheduled for spring 2025.
+In 2025, the School of Interior Architecture earned a six-year accreditation from CIDA.
+Reaccreditation is scheduled for 2031.
 Additionally, the school earned a nine-year accreditation from NASAD in 2021.
 Reaccreditation is scheduled for 2030.

 In 2024, the School of Architecture earned eight-year accreditations for both the undergraduate and graduate programs from NAAB.
 Reaccreditation is scheduled for 2031.